Skip to content

 ‘by 20xx we will need to mine more than the currently known reserves of …’

 There are more, hopefully that’s enough to give an idea.
-In short, technological inevitability is the dogmatic insistence that some technological thing is definitely coming to save/eat/deliver/us all.
+It is the dogmatic insistence that some technological thing is definitely coming to save/eat/deliver/us all.
 Being a worker in technology and data space, I see these assertions all the time, pretty much every day.

 So why is technological inevitability a fallacy?

 That’s why you’re here – to read, absorb, possibly get angry and defensive about.
 Why is technological inevitability is fallacy?
-The answer is long.
+Let’s start at the past.

 The past is fucked, we can’t predict a better future using it